Terrell County, Texas: County established and growth

 In 1905, Terrell County was created by the Texas Legislature by carving about 1500000 acre out of Pecos County.
 It was organized the same year.
 Sanderson became the county seat.
 In 1881, Texas and New Orleans Railroad surveyors reached the site of present-day Sanderson.
 Originally named Strawbridge by founder Cyrus W. “Charley” Wilson, the name was later changed in honor of railroad Engineer Joseph P. Sanderson.
 Charles Downie, a Scot, homesteaded in 1881 and became the first permanent sheepman in the area.
 Together, the railroad, cattle, and sheep industries were the major economic assets.
 Ranges were still unfenced.
 Dryden became a large shipping point for cattle ranchers.
 Terrell County became one of the biggest sheep and wool producers in the U.S. In 1926, 11,000 lambs averaging $6 per head were sold in one of the largest lamb sales in history.
 Thousands of pounds of wool and mohair were sold annually through the Sanderson Wool Commission.
 Dryden, the only town besides Sanderson in the county, was also started in 1882, but is now a ghost town.
 Judge Roy Bean is said to have operated a saloon at Sanderson.
 The oil and gas industry became increasingly important to Terrell County's economy after 1957, when the Brown-Bassett gas field was discovered in the northeast part of the county.
 Only gas was produced until the 1970s, when high petroleum prices encouraged limited oil production, as well.

 Sanderson was struck by a flood on June 11, 1965, in which 28 people died.
 Two of them were never found.
 The Texas State Senate Concurrent Resolution No. 1, 76th Legislature, Regular Session (1999) declared Sanderson and Terrell County the "Cactus Capital of Texas."

 Geography

-According to the U.S. Census Bureau, the county has a total area of 2358 sqmi, virtually all of which is land.
+According to the United States Census Bureau, the county has a total area of 2358 sqmi, virtually all of which is land.